herlianal12/4_Plantago_gene_model_annotation/README.md

 All tools or modules to execute Snakefiles are stored in folder envs, while config.yaml stores information about sample names, file and directory paths that can be accessed by Snakefiles.

-RNAseq data were collected from Burton Lab, The University of Adelaide and public data in Sequence Read Archive (SRA) NCBI website.

 ## Overall workflow for generating gene model